King Street–Old Town station: History

+In 2006, Alexandria began studying a project to remodel the bus, parking, and kiss and ride area of the station, which the city approved in 2012.
+Construction of temporary bus bays for the "King Street-Old Town Metro Access Improvement Project" began on August 6, 2018.
+Phase 1 of the project was initiated on November 18, 2018, when the original bus loop, kiss and ride, and taxi area was closed.
+Part of the new bus loop opened on June 6, 2021, when phase 2 of the project began.
+The entire bus loop opened on September 5, 2021.
+The project eliminated the station's metered parking while adding three additional bus bays, larger storm sewer pipes and improved stormwater treatment facilities, LED lighting, real-time transit service displays, and designated areas for bicycles, taxis, shuttles, and kiss and ride.

 Between September 10 and November 5, 2022, King Street-Old Town was closed due to the Potomac Yard station tie-in, closing all stations south of Ronald Reagan Washington National Airport station.
 Shuttle buses were provided throughout the shutdown.

 Transit connections

 The station is adjacent to Alexandria Union Station, together with which it serves Old Town Alexandria and as a transit hub for the city as a whole.
 Plans are in place to build a tunnel to allow a direct connection between the heavy rail station and the Metro station; presently transfers must be made by exiting either station and walking along a narrow sidewalk on King Street.
 Both Metrobus and DASH provide service to the station.
 A free daily trolley service provides direct access to Old Town and the Waterfront, making many stops along King Street.
 Car sharing is also available.
 The station is about 12 blocks (one mile or 1.6 kilometers) from the intersection of King and Washington Streets; it is about 17 blocks from the Waterfront.